Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * **Opening times**
-   *  This section will allow the user to see exactly when our opening times.
+   *  Opening Hours feature helps to deliver a personalised customer experience without wasting their time or keeping them waiting with no proper communication.
+   *  The customer is well informed about when exactly he/she can receive our business services.

 ![image](https://user-images.githubusercontent.com/114075332/203238344-d8fd90b7-2c73-4b84-998c-25bcae1b7571.png)